Markvaman/Diplom_3/README.md

 # UI tests for https://stellarburgers.nomoreparties.site

-In this project I created UI tests for testing main user scenarios
+In this project I created UI tests for testing main user scenarios Although I used API tests to optimaze the user creation and removing

 Project is developed with: